 Sustainable Development Goals 2030

-Western Sydney University Commitment
+Western Sydney University Commitment to the SDGs

 This United Nation (UN) 2030 Agenda (opens in a new window) is a plan of action for people, planet and prosperity.
 Western Sydney University has signed the UN Sustainable Development Solutions Network Higher Education Commitment in March 2017, joining an innovative group of Australian universities.
+As a SDG educational signatory, the University is well placed to meet this educational commitment.
+There are existing education and research strategies, as well as planned new curriculum partnerships and initiatives that will support this work.

 Universities, including Western Sydney, have acknowledged the responsibility 'through their teaching to equip the next generation of leaders, innovators and thinkers to understand the global challenges facing the world and the role they can play in rising to meet these challenges'.
 In becoming an educational signatory to the SDSN Australia, New Zealand and Pacific Initiative the University has committed to: